nimmichele/demo-projects/visits/README.md

 ### Deploy this project to the Nimbella Cloud

 If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub.
-Or, you can clone this repository and deploy from clone.
+Or, you can clone this repository and deploy from the clone.

-- To deploy from github
+- To deploy from GitHub

   `nim project deploy github:nimbella/demo-projects/visits`